Moyahabo/Moyahabo/README.md

 ## 🔭 What I'm Currently Working On

-- **Project A:** [2026 Project to be listed, e.g., Building a sales forecasting model in Python.]
+- **Project A:** [2026 Project to be listed, e.g., Building a sales forecasting model in Python]
-- **Project B:** [2026 Project to be listed, e.g., Creating an interactive marketing dashboard in Power BI.]
+- **Project B:** [2026 Project to be listed, e.g., Creating an interactive marketing dashboard in Power BI]
-- **Content Creation:** [2026 goal:, Developing new tutorials on everything learning for my YouTube channel (to be named Learning with Mo).]
+- **Content Creation:** [2026 goal:, Developing new tutorials on everything learning for my YouTube channel (to be named Learning with Mo)]

 ## 🌱 Currently Learning

-- [LLM and Prompt Engineering.]
+- [LLM and Prompt Engineering]
 - [AWS.]

 ## 🛠️ Technical Skillset